 The student lives in-district and moves to another in-district location that would require switching schools.
 The student can request to stay at his or her current school by writing to the Superintendent; transportation is not guaranteed.
 This is NOT School Choice.
 A decision will be made by the Superintendent after consultation with building administration.
 The student lives in-district and moves to an out-of-district location.

-No transportation is offered by MHRD once a student moves out of district; students must contact their new resident district for transportation options.
+No transportation is offered by MHRD once a student moves out of the district; students must contact their new resident district for transportation options.

 The student is a Magnet, IB, or AVID student and drops out of the program.